ixvu/w4111_wiki/Relational-Model.md

 **Question to ask oneself: Is the relationship something you actually want to store?**

 ## Data vs Logic
 * ER model stores minimum data to support application.
 Does not store logic!
 #### TODO: Insert Data vs Logic Image

+## Multiple Relationships
+#### TODO: Insert Multiple Relationships

+Note: Lists, Strings
+- Thinking about how to store the data, not the data itself, violates physical data independence.

+<detail>Refer to non-prima
 ## Review
 * **Relation**: Set of tuples with typed values (table)
 * **Schema**: Names and types for values in relation